braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 The embedded kit SDK integration allows you to take advantage of our full suite of features (push, in-app messages, News Feed, and all relevant message analytics tracking).

 {% alert note %}
-For Content Cards and custom in-app message integrations, call Braze’s SDK methods directly.
+For Content Cards and custom in-app message integrations, call Braze's SDK methods directly.
 {% endalert %}

 ##### Step 1: Integrate the mParticle SDKs